Tutorial #1 (Getting Started)

 JammText will work seamlessly with most video DJ software, including Serato Video, MixEmergency, and Virtual DJ 8 or newer.
 Drag your DJ software output to the second screen (the same screen as the JammText display).
 To ensure that JammText appears on top of your videos, in your DJ sofware settings, make sure the video software is not set to always on top.
 For example, in MixEmergency, go to preferences then click the advanced tab.
 Then check Lower full screen level.
 In VirtualDJ, go to settings, then options.
 Make sure Advanced Options is checked, then go to video, and set videoWindowAlwaysOnTop to NO. Serato Video users do not have to change any settings because Serato video does not have an always on top setting.
 Jammtext will automatically work correctly with Serato Video.

 The most common way to launch the display is to start an event.
 The display app will automatically be launched when you press play to start your event (see the events section).
-When you start an event, the JammText display will begin displaying default messages and audience instructions (see common features below).
+When you start an event, the JammText display will begin displaying default messages and audience instructions (see common display features)

 You can also launch or close the display regardless of event status.
 Toggle the display by clicking on the icon in the upper right corner of the main JammText app.
 If the icon is green the display is launched.
 If the icon is red the display is closed.